Yevgen Zakharov: Work

 In 1975–1987, he worked as an engineer-mathematician, Special Design Bureau of Electric Motors, Kharkiv.

-In 1987–1993, Zakharov was Head of the Bureau on automation of the design of electric machines and apparatus of the Kharkiv Electro-Mechanical Plant.
+In 1987–1993, Zakharov was head of the bureau on automation of the design of electric machines and apparatus of the Kharkiv Electro-Mechanical Plant.

-In 1988–1992, Yevgen Zakharov was a correspondent for the Express Chronicle newspaper.
+In 1988–1992, Zakharov was a correspondent for the Express Chronicle newspaper.

-Since 1990 he has been the Deputy Chairman of the Kharkiv City Commission for the Restoration of the Rights of the Rehabilitated and Repressed.
+Since 1990 he has been the deputy chairman of the Kharkiv City Commission for the Restoration of the Rights of the Rehabilitated and Repressed.

 In 1990–1994, he was a deputy of the Kharkiv City Council.

-In 1993–1997, he was editor-in-chief of the journal “Human Rights in Ukraine” (edition of the Ukrainian-American Bureau on Human Rights Protection, since 1993 21 issues have been published).
+In 1993–1997, he was editor-in-chief of the journal Human Rights in Ukraine (edition of the Ukrainian-American Bureau on Human Rights Protection, since 1993 21 issues have been published).

-Since February 1997 Zakharov is an executive director of the Kharkiv Human Rights Protection Group, editor-in-chief of the weekly «Prava Ludyny» (“Human Rights”) and quarterly «Freedom of Expression and Privacy».
+Since February 1997 Zakharov is an executive director of the Kharkiv Human Rights Protection Group, editor-in-chief of the weekly Prava Ludyny ("Human Rights") and quarterly Freedom of Expression and Privacy.

 Public activities

 He has also participated in the law-protective movement since the 1970s.

-In 1989, Yevhen Zakharov became co-chair of the Kharkiv Memorial, he held a position until 1992.
+In 1989, Zakharov became co-chair of the Kharkiv Memorial, he held a position until 1992.

 In 1989–2002, he was a member of the Moscow Helsinki Group.

 In 1992–2011, Zakharov was a co-chairperson of the Kharkiv Human Rights Protection Group.

 Since 1995 he is a member of the Ukrainian Section of the International Society for Human Rights.

-In 2004–2008 he headed the Board of the Ukrainian Helsinki Human Rights Union.
+In 2004–2008 he headed the board of the Ukrainian Helsinki Human Rights Union.

-In 2010–2011, he was a member of the Board of the Ukrainian Helsinki Human Rights Union.
+In 2010–2011, he was a member of the board of the Ukrainian Helsinki Human Rights Union.

 Since 2011, he is a director of the Kharkiv Human Rights Protection Group.

-Since 25 January 2012, he is a head of the Board of the Ukrainian Helsinki Human Rights Union.
+Since 25 January 2012, he is a head of the board of the Ukrainian Helsinki Human Rights Union.